neta-elad/implicit-rankings-timers/README.md

 # Verifying First-Order Temporal Properties of Infinite States Systems via Implicit Rankings and Timers

+This repository contains the implementation of the methods described the paper "Verifying First-Order Temporal Properties of Infinite States Systems via Implicit Rankings and Timers" by Raz Lotan, Neta Elad, Oded Padon and Sharon Shoham.
+The tool allows encoding a transition system specified in first-order logic, and verifying first-order temporal properties of it.
+The verification is done via the timer reduction (Section 4) that reduces the verification of temporal properties to the verification of termination.
+Termination is then verified with the use of implicit rankings and invariants (Section 5).

+## Starting Out

 **First ensure you have Python 3.13 on your machine**

 - To install required dependencies run: